beanshell/beanshell/README.md

 ## License

-BeanShell is licensed under the
-[Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Starting with version 2.0b5, BeanShell is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE](LICENSE) for details, and the [NOTICE](NOTICE) file for required attributions.

-Earlier versions of BeanShell (2.0b4 and earlier) were distributed under GNU Lesser General Public License (LGPL) and Sun Public License (SPL).

 ## Download